Soft Fitted Q-Iteration without Bellman Completeness: Occupancy Reweighting and Temperature Annealing: Introduction

-However, fitted value-iteration methods such as FQI can degrade under function approximation and distribution shift when Bellman completeness fails.
-Recent information-theoretic and hardness results show that offline value-function approximation can suffer poor time-horizon dependence or even exponential error amplification without additional structural assumptions \citep{chen2019information, foster2021offline, wang2021exponential, amortila2020variant}.
-Classical examples of projected and bootstrapped operators \citep{gordon1995stable, baird1995residual, tsitsiklis1996analysis} likewise demonstrate instability under function approximation.
-These limitations have motivated a line of minimax and adversarial soft-$Q$ methods that relax completeness via saddle-point formulations \citep{uehara2020minimax, imaizumi2021minimax, jin2021bellman, xie2021batch, uehara2023offline}.
-While these approaches provide a flexible alternative, they optimize dual objectives and rely on adversarial losses and auxiliary critic classes rather than directly iterating the Bellman operator.
+However, fitted value-iteration methods can degrade under function approximation and distribution shift when Bellman completeness fails \citep{chen2019information,patterson2022generalized,vdLaanKallus2025FQE}.
+Information-theoretic, hardness, and classical counterexample results show that, without additional structure, offline value-function approximation can suffer poor horizon dependence, exponential error amplification, or loss of convergence \citep{chen2019information,foster2021offline,wang2021exponential, amortila2020variant,meyn2024projected,gordon1995stable,baird1995residual, tsitsiklis1996analysis}.
+These limitations have motivated minimax and adversarial \(Q\)-learning methods, which relax Bellman completeness through saddle-point formulations \citep{dai2018sbeed,uehara2020minimax,uehara2021finite,uehara2023offline, jin2021bellman,xie2021batch}.
+However, they introduce more complex objectives, auxiliary critic classes, and delicate optimization and tuning, moving away from the simplicity of supervised learning.

-Motivated by these challenges, our analysis identifies a more fundamental source of instability: a \emph{norm mismatch} between the regression update and the soft Bellman operator.
-The regression step is performed under the behavior distribution, whereas the soft Bellman operator is contractive---\emph{locally around its soft-optimal fixed point}---under the stationary distribution of the soft-optimal policy.
-This mismatch breaks the fixed-point geometry inherited from dynamic programming and explains why standard FQI can perform poorly without completeness.
-It also suggests a simple remedy: reweight the regression step so that it is performed in the stationary norm in which the Bellman operator contracts.

-This perspective is the natural \emph{control analogue} of our companion paper~\cite{vdLaanKallus2025FQE}, which shows that, in the simpler setting of fitted Q evaluation with a fixed target policy, stationary weighting restores global linear convergence without requiring Bellman completeness.